deaddiesel/Guide/README.md

 * **vladsch** (https://github.com/vladsch) — For the Flexmark-Java library, the robust Markdown parsing engine used inside our custom UI screens.
 * **LexManos** (https://github.com/LexManos), **cpw** (https://github.com/cpw) & **Minecraft Forge Team** — For creating the FML loading ecosystem, MCP tools, and the excellent modding platform we build upon.
 * **NeoForge Team** — For maintaining the modern fork of Forge and providing the NeoForge modding platform for Minecraft 1.21.1.
-* **JavaCV / FFmpeg community** — For the powerful multimedia libraries enabling video and advanced image decoding.
+* **JavaCV / FFmpeg Community** — For the powerful multimedia libraries enabling video and advanced image decoding.
 * **The Open Source Community** — For tireless dedication to submitting bug reports, documentation guides, and supporting independent mod development.

 ## Licenses